Can A Personal Injury Lawyer Drop Your Case?

 1: Critical Evidence Went Missing

 Without proof, insurers push back hard, and the attorney risks wasting billable hours.
 If key items vanish despite good-faith effort, your counsel may file a motion to withdraw to honor court rules against frivolous claims.
-Protect yourself by gathering and backing up every record on the day an accident happens.
+Protect yourself by gathering and backing up every record on the day an accident happens, reinforcing the importance of collecting evidence after an accident.

 2: Client Dishonesty